 Access W&M email account

-Once you pay your enrollment deposit, you'll be able to access your WMApps email account (powered by Google).
+Once you pay your enrollment deposit, you'll be able to access your W&M email account.
+For instructions on accessing your Office 365 W&M email account, visit the IT website.
 Use your W&Muserid and password to log in.
 (Please allow 48 hours for processing.)

 You should begin to check your W&M email as soon as possible.
 All university correspondence will now be sent to the W&M email address, not the addresses provided by you during the admission process.
 If you are not going to use the W&M account as your primary email account, you should make sure to have the W&M email forwarded to whatever account you check regularly.

 If you provided unofficial transcripts, or transcripts that included in progress coursework for a degree program, please be sure to request your final, official transcript once your degree has been posted.
 We must have an official transcript on file that indicates your degree was conferred.
 (Official transcripts come directly to W&M from your previous institution.)
 Failure to provide a final transcript will result in a hold being placed on your student record.
 In addition, you will need to provide an additional final, official transcript to the Office of Teacher Education in order to get your license.